Jacksonville Gunman Had Plans to Kill Eminem and Machine Gun Kelly, Documents Show

 While the shooter acted alone in the Dollar General attack, his writings reveal a disturbing pattern of drawing inspiration from previous mass killers.
 Palmeter’s manifesto also mentioned Justice Clarence Thomas and Timothy McVeigh, painting a disturbing picture of his mindset.

 Law enforcement officials have pointed out that such attacks are often driven by hate and are not isolated incidents.
-The FBI has begun investigating the shooting as a hate and is committed to preventing racially motivated violence.
-The manifesto's disturbing content highlights the urgency of addressing such issues and working towards a more inclusive society.
+The FBI has begun investigating the shooting as a hate crime and is committed to preventing racially motivated violence.
+The manifesto’s disturbing content highlights the urgency of addressing such issues and working towards a more inclusive society.

 In the wake of the tragic Jacksonville Dollar General shooting, the chilling revelations from the shooter’s manifesto shed light on the depths of his hateful ideology and disturbing motivations.
 The attack, which claimed the lives of three Black individuals, including Angela Michelle Carr, Anolt Joseph “AJ” Laguerre Jr., and Jerrald Gallion, has prompted law enforcement to treat it as a hate crime.